Bedrock02/tech-blog/posts/revisiting-portfolio.md

   - javascript
 ---

 The year 2022 was the season for layoffs.
-Tech companies adjusted their spending, changed their priorities, reduce their org count by at least 5%.
+Tech companies adjusted their spending, changed their priorities, and reduce their org count by at least 5%.
 In December 2022, I was laid off and I knew it was time to dust off my portfolio and make some improvements.
 Below are some of the issues I came across and my personal takeaways.

 ## Stale Tech